bingeli1212/nitrile-preview/doc/DOC-diagram.md

   now being shown as 'urt' and thus we need to make some adjustments where necessary.

-- Need to make the aligment of objects consistant.
-By default labels are aligned at the center, crate and basket and apples are aligned at the center, but rect, trapezoid, rhombus, and parallelgram are aligned at the lower left corner.
-Need to change is so that besides text, other objects are by default aligned at the lower-left corner.

-- For shapes such as apple, brick and radical cannot be scaled, although the radical has a configuration option.
-We need to create a scale factor for each of the shape.
-Even though each shape has a natural size, but we should also be able to specify a scaling factor to allow it to enlarge or shrink beyond its natural size.

-- When mathtext is generated for the label, since the font size is always set at 12-pt, which makes the text look big.
-The problem has been corrected by shrinking the size of the SVG.

-- It is not currently possible to specify multiple line segments such that the line drawing is to terminate at one point and restart at another.
-The newly proposed form of @(5,6) is to make it possible to "move a point" to a new position so that the last point becomes the "last point of a polyline" and the new moved point is the "first point of a new polyline".

 - Note that for MetaPost translation, it is very sensitive to backslashes.
   Even for texts that exists in comments, if a backslash is encountered that is not followed by another backslash, it is processed as a backslash sequence